GokulALT/ollamaChatWrapper/README.md

 ## Setting Up a Local MCP Server

 Chat Studio is an MCP Client.
 To use its full potential (including tools), you'll need to run an MCP server locally.
 This server acts as a bridge between Chat Studio and your models/tools.

-Here’s a quick guide to get you started.
+You have two main options for running an MCP server:

+1.  **Use the Included TypeScript Example Server (Recommended & More Customizable)**: This project includes a ready-to-run example server in the `mcp-server-example` folder.
+It's a great starting point if you want to build your own tools in TypeScript.
+See the [**README in that folder**](./mcp-server-example/README.md) for setup instructions.

+2.  **Use the Pre-built Executables**: For a quick start, you can download and run the official MCP server binaries.

+### Using Pre-built Executables

 For detailed instructions, always refer to the [official MCP Quickstart](https://modelcontextprotocol.io/quickstart/user).